 Athens has more theatrical stages than anywhere else in the world

-The ancient Greeks loved theaters so much so they built them everywhere.
+The ancient Greeks loved theaters so much that they built them everywhere.
 In Athens alone, they have found 148 stages.
 (And I wonder how many still remain lost to time.)

 The Greeks were the first to Theorize that Planets Revolved Around the Sun